blafving/ansible-centos7-python3-django/README.md

 ## Preparing a Destination Server

 The destination server will need to be kickstarted with CentOS 7.
+If using Windows consider setting up SSH keys when you start the droplet.
+This allows you to use OpenSSH or WSL without any fuss.
+Simply copy your public key and add it under SSH keys.

 Log in as root to your freshly created Digital Ocean droplet (you used SSH keys, right?), and create a user called `your_project_ansible_user` on the destination server:

 ```bash
 adduser your_project_ansible_user